frovedis/frovedis/doc/tutorial/tutorial.md

     1     10     3     3     c
     5     50     3     3     c

 Note that there are two rows that have 2 in t2c1.
-Since there are tree rows that have 2 in t1c3, there are 6 rows that have 2 in either t1c2 or t1c3 in the joined table.
+Since there are three rows that have 2 in t1c3, there are 6 rows that have 2 in either t1c2 or t1c3 in the joined table.

 You can use bcast_join instead of hash_join.
-The result is the same (except the order of the rows), but bcast_join is implemented by broadcasting the right table (or column to join, to be exact) , which is faster especially when right table is small, but may consume larger memory if right table is large.
-In the case of hash_join, both tables (or columns) are partitioned by hash values.
+The result is the same (except the order of the rows), but bcast_join is implemented by broadcasting the right table (or column to join, to be exact), which is faster especially when right table is small, but may consume larger memory if right table is large.
+In the case of hash_join, both tables (or columns) are partitioned and distributed by hash values.

+In the case of bcast_join, you can specify multiple columns for join.

+    auto two_joined = t1.bcast_join
+      (t3, frovedis::and_op(frovedis::eq("t1c1", "t3c1"),
+                            frovedis::eq("t1c2", "t3c2")));

+In this case, t1 and t3 are joined where t1c1 of t1 and t3c1 of t3 are
+the same, and t1c2 of t1 and t3c2 of t3 are the same.
+The result should be like:

+    t1c1    t1c2    t1c3    t3c1    t3c2
+    1       10      3       1       10
+    2       20      2       2       20
+    3       30      1       3       30

+This is the same as joining with one column and then filtering the table, but much efficient if the first join creates large number of rows.

+bcast_join also supports non-equi join like joining with less-than.

+    auto lt_joined = t1.bcast_join(t2, frovedis::lt("t1c1", "t2c1"));

+In this case, t1 and t2 are joined where t1c1 of t1 is less than t2c1
+of t2.
+The result should be like:

+    t1c1    t1c2    t1c3    t2c1    t2c2
+    1       10      3       2       b
+    1       10      3       2       d
+    1       10      3       3       c
+    2       20      2       3       c

+You can use lt, gt, le, and ge.

+Another type of join is cross join, where no condition is specified.
+This is also only supported by bcast_join.

+    auto cross_joined = t2.bcast_join(t3, frovedis::cross());

+In this case, t2 and t3 are joined without condition.
+So the number of rows of the result is number of rows of t2 * number of rows of t3.
+The result should be like:

+    t2c1    t2c2    t3c1    t3c2
+    1       a       2       20
+    1       a       1       10
+    1       a       3       30
+    2       b       2       20
+    2       b       1       10
+    2       b       3       30
+    3       c       2       20
+    3       c       1       10
+    3       c       3       30
+    2       d       2       20
+    2       d       1       10
+    2       d       3       30

+As you can see, the size of the result becomes very large; so please avoid using this as far as possible for efficiency.

 Like in the case of sort, you can use filtered_dftable as the inputs.

-    auto filtered_t2 = t2.filter(frovedis::is_not_regex("t2c2","d"));
+    auto filtered_t2 = t2.filter(frovedis::is_not_like("t2c2","d"));
     auto filter_joined = t1.filter(frovedis::ge_im("t1c1", 2)).
       hash_join(filtered_t2,frovedis::eq("t1c3", "t2c1"));